eerimoq/detools/README.rst

 Binary `delta encoding`_ in Python 3 and C.

-Based on http://www.daemonology.net/bsdiff/, with the following
+Based on http://www.daemonology.net/bsdiff/ and `HDiffPatch`_, with
-differences:
+the following features:

+- bsdiff, hdiffpatch and match-blocks algorithms.

+- `sequential`_, hdiffpatch or `in-place`_ (resumable) patch types.

 - BZ2, LZ4, LZMA, `Zstandard`_, `heatshrink`_ or CRLE compression.

-- Linear patch file access pattern to allow streaming and less RAM usage.

-- `SA-IS`_ or divsufsort instead of qsufsort.

-- Variable length size fields.
+- Sequential patches allow streaming.

+- Maximum file size is 2 GB for the bsdiff algorithm.
+There is practically no limit for the hdiffpatch and match-blocks algorithms.

 - `Incremental apply patch`_ implemented in C, suitable for memory constrained embedded devices.

-- `sequential`_, hdiffpatch or `in-place`_ (resumable) patch types.

-- Maximum file size is 2 GB for the bsdiff algorithm and practically no limit for the hdiffpatch and match-blocks algorithms.
+Only the sequential patch type is supported.

+- `SA-IS`_ or divsufsort instead of qsufsort for bsdiff.

 - Optional experimental data format aware algorithm for potentially smaller patches.
 I don't recommend anyone to use this functionality